Impact

 Risk and Exploitability

 The CVSS score of 8.2 indicates a high severity.
-EPSS data is not available, so the current likelihood of exploitation cannot be quantified, but the presence of a local file inclusion flaw and lack of input validation leave users open to opportunistic attacks.
-The vulnerability is not yet listed in the CISA KEV catalog, implying no confirmed widespread exploitation yet.
+EPSS indicates an exploitation probability of less than 1%, meaning the likelihood of an attack remains low though not zero.
+The presence of a local file inclusion flaw and lack of input validation still expose users to opportunistic attacks.
+The vulnerability has not been listed in the CISA KEV catalog, implying no confirmed widespread exploitation yet.
 The likely attack vector requires application-level access to the file upload endpoint, so users with sufficient privileges can exploit the flaw; however, if arbitrary file uploads are not strictly protected, any user could potentially trigger the vulnerability.

 OpenCVE Enrichment